ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 # Needs work

-will investigate: humans standerd of living there is no *successful* project well nothing doing enough, i guess. goal instead of problem: disastrously communicate better how its use of the Internet fits in with the non-dependency design goal Extension and refinement *is* the innovation appropriative but dependencyless only adults would be practical for this project to serve presumably those issues would be resolved by such time as that were relevant by the time people could live in the community full time presumably it would have child protection etc in place

 I have generally advocated for the use of an information technology system to manage and facilitate work by individuals, by tracking what needs to be done and what skills people have, and offering jobs to people with the relevant skills.
 This would allow the individuals to bypass the difficult job search and application process, which uses a lot of individuals’ time and energy without producing any real value from that expenditure.
 Then, when a job is completed, the person who did the work would be granted credits corresponding to the work they did, which could then be exchanged for goods or services.
 This type of system could be implemented as a single, centralized system.
 However, it could also be implemented as a decentralized system.